muxinc/media-chrome/docs/src/pages/en/themes/handling-variables.md

 ## Variables with dashes

-If you add an attribute with a dash like `song-title` the variable name inside the template will be the camcelCase version: `songTitle`.
+If you add an attribute with a dash like `song-title` the variable name inside the template will be the camelCase version: `songTitle`.